The PACTA for Banks Free Dataset is provided free of charge by Asset Resolution for banks to use in their PACTA analysis.

 1.2 Service details

-Company-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available by the 2º Degrees Investing Initiative (2DII) on Transition Monitor (https://www.transitionmonitor.com/)
+Company-level dataset prepared for use in the open source Paris Agreement Capital Transition Assessment tool (“PACTA”) for banks as made available at the time of the agreement signature by the Rocky Mountain Institute (RMI) on Transition Monitor (https://www.transitionmonitor.com/).
+Data vintage:

 |Services description / coverage||

-The Data conforms to the specifications defined by 2DII to enable the use of the Data in the PACTA tool for banks.
+The Data conforms to specifications that enable the use of the Data in the PACTA tool for banks.

-The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for all or part of the sectors covered by the PACTA tool for banks The specifications are developed by 2DII and may change over time to reflect the evolution in the PACTA tool for banks.
+The Data covers company-level indicators which can include company information (name, country, sector, technology), forward looking capacity and/or production data, and emissions intensity for all or part of the sectors covered by the PACTA tool for banks.
+The specifications may change over time to reflect the evolution in the PACTA tool for banks.

 The Data does not contain the underlying data used to prepare the Data, including physical asset-level data.
 Such underlying data may be available upon request, subject to the signature of an amendment hereto and payment of corresponding fees.